korningf/git-pass/README.md

 The best would be to write a powershell program, pass.ps1, to use the native Secret Management,

-then have as one of its SecretManagement vaults be a wrapper to the GPG .password-store vault.
+then have, as one of its SecretManagement vaults, a wrapper to the GPG .password-store vault.

 .